mdrakiburrahman/UserRp/README.md

 }
 ```

-Place the SNIProxy executable and ocnfig in `PathToProxy`.
+Place the SNIProxy executable and config in `PathToProxy`.